 In recent years, a common refrain on education has been that a master’s degree is the new bachelor’s degree.
 Nearly one in five college students choose to enroll in a graduate program as their first destination after college, according to the National Center for Education Statistics (NCES).
 In part, this drive to further education is because college grads are competing for low-level jobs against people with decades of experience.
 Is grad school really worth the stress?

-As an admissions coordinator for a time, I cringe whenever I have to explain to an eager applicant that tuition would cost nearly $80,000 with no opportunities for graduate assistantships and very few scholarships.
-In fact, only 15 percent of fees are covered by grants and scholarships each year, according to the NCES.
+As an admissions coordinator for a time, I cringe whenever I have to explain to an eager applicant that tuition could cost nearly $80,000 with no opportunities for graduate assistantships and very few scholarships.
+In fact, 60 percent of all grad students leave their programs with on average $67,800 in debt according to the NCES.
 Without adequate planning, enrolling in grad school could leave you in a very sticky situation.

 First, you must assess how the program will fit with your career path.
-Second, decide if the program is worth the extra tuition money.
-Think like a hiring manager.
+Second, decide if the program is worth the price — think like a hiring manager.
 This will help you avoid falling into the grad school trap.
 Plan out how you can pay for grad school.

-If my friend was a full-fledged teacher and employed full-time for a few years (perhaps having tenure at the school), the reverse would be true.
+If my friend were a full-fledged teacher and employed full-time for a few years (perhaps having tenure at the school), the reverse would be true.
 She would already be on track for a promotion or a raise.
-Therefore, graduate school would make sense for her career path.
+Therefore, grad school would be worth it for her career path.
 It would be a continuation of her career, rather than an add-on to an unstable job.

-“Employers want to see linear movements,” says Sylvia Lawrence, a hiring director at a Fortune 500 company.
+Sylvia Lawrence, a hiring director at a Fortune 500 company adds: “Employers want to see linear movements.”

-“Changing careers is great, but unless you can prove that you have thought it through, made plans, and have the basic skills and experience, your graduate degree looks like you took the easy route.”
+Again, timing is key.
+“Changing careers is great, but unless you can prove that you have thought it through, made plans, and have the basic skills and experience, your graduate degree looks like you took the easy route,” says Lawrence.

 In other words, it makes more sense to pursue an advanced degree when you can use it to make yourself more valuable to your employer.